leburnett/reiser-documentation/Ephys/ephys_nested_rf.md

 - 6 pixel square flashes - 160ms duration - 440ms interval
 - 4 pixel wide bar sweeps - 28 dps
 - 4 pixel wide bar sweeps - 56 dps
-- 4 pixel wide bar sweeps - 168 dps
+- <b>4 pixel wide bar sweeps - 168 dps</b>
-- 1s interval between each bar sweep
-- 4 pixel wide bar flashes - 80ms duration - Xms interval
+- <b>4 pixel wide bar flashes - 80ms duration - 920ms interval</b>
-- 4 pixel wide bar flashes - 14ms duration - Xms interval
+- <b>4 pixel wide bar flashes - 14ms duration - 486ms interval</b>

+The bar flashes are presented in different random orders for each repetition.
+The bar flash stimuli contains 11 different positions.
+From 2025_10_15 - 2025_10_23, the "central" bar flash is positioned in the middle of the 30 x 30 pixel area, then the 5 positions either side are this bar moved by 1 pixel increments and decrements from this position in the 8 different orientations.
+From 2024_10_23 onwards, these 5 other positions are the central bar moved by 2 pixel increments and decrements.

 [<b>Note for LEB.</b> Results file: "Autumn2025_MARCM_p2_analysis".
 Data: 2025_10_15 to 2025_11_17]

 #### P2 protocol (Nov-Dec 2025) - T4/T5 pharmacology experiments